 I always feel so much better if my kids have a meal with egg in it!
 They are just so nutritional and it doesn’t bother me if they are a bit fussy at another point during the day.
 Packed with protein and containing Vitamin A and Vitamin B12, they make a good meal.
 Hubby and I loved baked eggs too when we get chance to have it!

 Annoyingly my little man never really took to scrambled egg when weaning.
 We tried omelette and pieces of boiled egg and he still wasn’t keen.
-I really wanted to be able to get some egg in him and when my husband devised a French Toast recipe, he was completely sold!
+I really wanted to be able to get some egg in him and when my husband devised an eggy bread for babies recipe, he was completely sold!

 – 1 medium egg

 – Dash of milk (30mls)-